Skip to ma into content

 Hydrochloric acid production

 The chlorine gas generated at the anode of the electrolyzer and the supplied hydrogen form the starting materials for the synthesis of hydrochloric acid.
 For this purpose, both gases are directed into a burner and react there to form hydrogen chloride.
 Subsequently, the formed HCl gas flows from the combustion chamber into the integrated isothermal falling film absorber.
-Here, the gas is absorbed with the help of water or weak acid, forming concentrated hydrochloric acid (37 wt% HCl) forms.
+Here, the gas is absorbed with the help of water or weak acid, forming concentrated hydrochloric acid (37 wt% HCl) is formed.

 Your advantage: